sseiber/lva-gateway/docs/azure-docs-pr/includes/iot-central-public-safety-camera-config.md

 | Rtsp password  |                         | Enter dummy value for the simulated stream    |
 | Detection Type | Dropdown                | Object Detection        |

-### Ensure the camera shows up as a downstream device for the Lva Edge Gateway
+### Ensure the camera shows up as a downstream device for the LVA Edge Gateway

 [TODO: Document]